BEET BUCKS PROGRAM

 In Henry Reid’s seventeen years with the Oak Park Elementary School District #97, he touched many students’ lives.
 Throughout those years, he served as the Social Worker for Hatch, Holmes and Julian schools.
 One of the earliest supporters of the Cast program at Julian, Henry believed that Cast could positively affect the lives of many children regardless of the differences in their abilities.
 Since it began, the scholarship fund has given thousands of dollars to students who otherwise could not afford a quality performing arts experience.

-March/April 2017- One Earth Film Festival, The Bee Project, and Environmental Law & Policy Center
+March/April 2017- One Earth Film Festival, The Chicago Bee Project, and Environmental Law & Policy Center

 January/February 2017- Hephzibah Children's Association, School The World, and West Cook Wild Ones.